linstats/linstats.github.io/content/teaching/dsa3361-tutorial-3/index.md

   - Bootstrap
 ---

-*Adapted from NUS DSA3361 Tutorial 3 — Inferential Data Analytics.*
+*Adapted from NUS DSA3361 Tutorial 3.*

 Everyone loves chicken wings—including students at NUS!
 Imagine we asked a group of boys and girls how many chicken wings they could eat.
 Here are their answers: